stripathi-retisio/shopforge-demo/DESIGN.md

-# DESIGN.md — Architecture & Design
+# DESIGN.md — Architecture & Design - TBD/Will be reviewed by Rajiv

 ## System Overview